-Business GCSE gives a comprehensive overview of all key aspects of 21st century business activity and as such has significant appeal for students contemplating careers in industry, commerce or for students who wish to develop their insights into the way organisations develop and grow.
+Business GCSE gives a comprehensive overview of all key aspects of 21st century business activity and as such has a significant appeal for students contemplating careers in industry, commerce or for students who wish to develop their insights into the way organisations develop and grow.
+You will also be made aware of how both businesses and the economy evolve and develop over a period of time.
 The subject is real, relevant and rewarding to study.
+You will have a high number of opportunities to develop both your independent skills and team working skills, which will prepare you for further academics studies and your future careers.
+The course will also provide you with the academic skills required to study Economics at A Level.

 Business GCSE gives you an opportunity to study the dynamic environment within which firms operate and the techniques they use to become and remain competitive.
+Also, the way firms establish themselves and grow and develop over the short and long term.

 Subjects studied include entrepreneurship, marketing, human resources, production, finance, business ethics, economic environment and globalisation.
 Much of the work in lessons will be based around case studies, group work and simulations.
 So, there will be plenty of opportunity to put your business skills to use.
-Students get a great deal from the course and achieve excellent results, often going on to study Business and/or Economics at A- Level and beyond.
+Students get a great deal from the course and achieve excellent results, often going on to study Economics or Business at A- Level and beyond.